gizemef/ML-Journal/README.md

 - primaryProfession (array of strings)– the top-3 professions of the person
 - knownForTitles (array of tconsts) – titles the person is known for

-[Link](title.crew.tsv.gz) **title.crew.tsv.gz** – Contains the director and writer information for all the titles in IMDb.
-Fields include:
-- tconst (string) - alphanumeric unique identifier of the title
-- directors (array of nconsts) - director(s) of the given title
-- writers (array of nconsts) – writer(s) of the given title

-[Link](title.episode.tsv.gz) **title.episode.tsv.gz** – Contains the tv episode information.
-Fields include:
-- tconst (string) - alphanumeric identifier of episode
-- parentTconst (string) - alphanumeric identifier of the parent TV Series
-- seasonNumber (integer) – season number the episode belongs to
-- episodeNumber (integer) – episode number of the tconst in the TV series

 [Link](title.principals.tsv.gz) **title.principals.tsv.gz** – Contains the principal cast/crew for titles
 - tconst (string) - alphanumeric unique identifier of the title
 - ordering (integer) – a number to uniquely identify rows for a given titleId